NeuralEnsemble/NeuroinformaticsTutorial/Exercises/Exercise4_Data_analysis.md

-Run example of data analysis using Elephant on Binder?
+## Run example of data analysis using Elephant on Binder

+In progress...